Bike Sizing is a process to determine if a particular bicycle is of a suitable frame size and geometry to accommodate the rider in a position that:

 To attempt to fit a bike to a cyclist that is fundamentally the wrong size or shape for them is a futile exercise resulting in frustration and dissatisfaction for both the fitter and the cyclist.
-By confirming that a bike is an appropriate size for a rider allows a fitter to proceed to fit with the confidence that they will be able to adjust the bike to the benefit and satisfaction of the rider.
+By first confirming that a bike is an appropriate size for a rider the fitter can proceed to fit with the confidence that they will be able to adjust the bike to the benefit and satisfaction of the rider.
 If the bike is the wrong size to allow for a good fit, then a discussion can take place about what course of action is best pursued, before time is wasted attempting a fit.

 Two Approaches to Sizing

-There are two primary data driven approaches to projecting a bike size for a cyclist:
+There are two primary data-driven approaches to projecting a bike size for a cyclist:

-1/ using anatomical proportions obtained from body measurements
+1/ using anatomical proportions obtained from body measurements.

 Bike recommendations are usually expressed as top tube and stem length, and seat tube angle, together with predicted and initial set up guidelines for seat height and seat to bar drop.

 Advantages: simple, quick, effective, low cost to the operator, systematic, easily taught and learnt, low or no cost to the cyclist.
-Far superior in projecting a frame size than using a rider’s height or stand over clearance, or the sales associate’s guestimate.
+Far superior in projecting a frame size than using a rider’s height or stand over clearance, or the sales associate’s guesstimate.

 Disadvantages: not seeing the cyclist ride, not predicting a final fit position before selecting a frame size and component mix.

-Bike recommendations are usually expressed as mathematical co-ordinates using either frame co-ordinates (stack and reach) and / or fit co-ordinates (XY positions for seat and handlebars).
+Bike recommendations are usually expressed as mathematical co-ordinates using either frame co-ordinates (stack and reach) and/or fit co-ordinates (XY positions for seat and handlebars).